Ayahuasca in the Andes?

 3) What support structure do they have in place?
 When things do go wrong do they have medical and/or psychological support on hand?
 Is there a facilitator who can intervene if needed and provide the type of emotional support that a Westerner is likely to need?
 How do they help people integrate their experience afterwards?

 4) Who are their shamans?
 Where do they come from and what is their lineage?
-Many shamans have been practicing plant medicine for generations.
+Many shamans have been practicing plant medicine for generations although ayahuasca in the Andes is fairly recent.
 If they are traveling from the jungle, are they comfortable working in the new environment?
 Are they able to prepare their own medicine or is that being outsourced?
 How connected is the shaman with the setting and the people and vice-versa?

 Clearly, this is not an exhaustive list and we do not pretend to be experts in this subject matter.
 There are MANY resources available for those searching for an in depth understanding of how to approach this powerful plant.
 We felt compelled to share our thoughts here because we are continuously contacted by guests asking for recommendations and by friends asking about what we have seen over the decades spent living in Peru.
 So for those who ask us, here are a few of the insights we have learned:

-1) There is an enormous range of experiences with ayahuasca.
+1) There is an enormous range of experiences with ayahuasca in the Andes and all over Peru.
 The medicine itself can take you in many possible directions and anyone who tells you what will or will not happen is doing you a disservice.
 You have to go in with an open mind while also being prepared to surrender and face things that you may not want to face.

 2) Good shamans are hard to find and even harder to maintain.
 Taking a healer out of his or her community and bringing them away from home to do a ceremony can have limitations.
 The healer may not be as effective or as comfortable.
 Sometimes those who are very effective become “discovered” and possibly corrupted by western influences.
 They can lose the gifts which made them special in the first place.
 Most shamans will have a unique and very personal way or working and this may not lend itself to the group at hand.
 “Fit” takes a while to find and then it can be hard to maintain.